Geometry of Degeneracy in Potential and Density Space: Non-pure-state -representable densities

 As already exemplified for the cases $g=2$ and $g=3$ in the previous section, the $g$-dimensional $\mathcal{U}$ can be thought of as the $g$-fold degenerate eigenspace for a given Hamiltonian with potential $v$.
 Since the Hamiltonian is assumed real symmetric, Lemma~\ref{lem:real-eigenstate} shows that such an eigenspace can always be spanned by real eigenvectors.
 Then we write $D(v)$ for the corresponding density region and it is called a \emph{degeneracy region}, the set of all possible densities coming from (ensemble) ground states to the potential $v$.
 As demonstrated in Section~\ref{sec:subspaces-density-map}, the degeneracy regions can be classified by $(g,\kappa)$.
 We define the \emph{subdifferential} of a convex functional at a certain point as the set of all tangent lines in that point that lie fully below the functional \cite[Def.~2.30]{Barbu-Precupanu}.
 Likewise the \emph{superdifferential} of a concave functional collects all tangent lines above.
 Then, interestingly, it holds that $D(v) = \overline\partial E(v)$, the degeneracy region is the superdifferential of the concave energy functional $E(v) = \inf_\Psi \{\langle \Psi, H_v\Psi \rangle\}$ that itself is the convex conjugate of the universal functional $F(\rho)$.
 On the other hand, $v\in -\underline\partial F(\rho)$, the potential lies in the subdifferential of the universal functional if $\rho$ is the ground-state density for potential $v$. \cite{Kvaal2014,laestadius2018generalized}

 From the definition of $D_\C(v)$ it follows that this set includes all densities coming from pure ground states (pure-state $v$-representable).
-It is then known from arguments in \citet{Levy1982} and \citet{Lieb1983} that if $g\geq 3$ there can occur densities that are \emph{not} pure-state $v$-representable, i.e., they are in $D(v)$ but not in $D_\C(v)$, but the provided proofs remained vague.
+It is then known from arguments in \citet{Levy1982} and \citet{Lieb1983} that if $g\geq 3$ there can occur densities that are \emph{not} pure-state $v$-representable, i.e., they are in $D(v)$ but not in $D_\C(v)$, but the provided proofs remained vague (in \cite[Sec.~VI.D]{DFT-graphs} we even find a counterexample to a statement in the proof of \citet[Th.~3.4(i)]{Lieb1983}).
 The following theorem helps to establish a precise condition when and for which density non-pure-state $v$-representability will occur.
 More precisely, the condition $\kappa=0$ exactly prevents ``certain linear dependencies'' that are mentioned in \citet{Levy1982} as a situation where pure-state $v$-representability is still possible.

 \begin{lemma} If $g\geq 3$ and $\kappa=0$ then the central density $\overline{\rho} = (\orho{1}+\ldots+\orho{g})/g$ is \emph{not} in $D_\C$. \end{lemma}

 \begin{proof} Because of Lemma~\ref{lem:DC=segDR} in order for $\overline{\rho}$ to be in $D_\C$ it must hold that there is a $\lambda\in[0,1]$ and $x,y\in \R^g$ with $\|x\|=\|y\|=1$ such that